Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 To have an idea of the prices of the hotels in Martinique

-click here to compare the best offers.
+click here to find the best offers for accomodation.
 Where?
 Here we focus on the Windward Islands: Dominica, Martinique, Saint Lucia, Saint Vincent and the Grenadines and some of the Leeward: Guadeloupe and Antigua.

 They are the most wild and scenic places in the Caribbean, and they are also an ideal sailing destination

 (unless you look for the glamour of the more touristy Virgin Islands).
 Other destinations?
 There's a lot more to see, of course.
 The Grenadines up to Grenada all deserve a visit.
 To the north and west of Antigua

 there are the Leeward Islands and they all deserve a visit.